jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 ## Incorporating Testing Within Recent Project

 As my first ever CLI python application, there was inevitably countless challenges and potential improvements for the testing process.
-As such, I'll focus on the four most relevant challenges, outlining the challenge I faced, the impact it had on the project, what I did to fix it and how my process could be improved in the future.
+As such, I'll focus on the four most relevant challenges, outlining the following:

-Considering our cohort skipped the unit on testing prior to building our CLI applications, many parts of the application that where tested manually could have been significantly expedited using automated testing.
-Writing the code using TDD practices would have also been significantly beneficial to providing direction, as there were many times I was stuck thinking "now what?".
+- The challenge I faced
+- The impact it had on the project
+- What I did to fix it
+- How my process could be improved in the future
+- User stories/plans involved in testing
+- How each challenge related to ethical principles of web/software design

 ### Parsing Local DateTime from API

-**1. The Challenge:** When processing and retrieving datetime using the API call, then converting to localized datetime, the time was inaccurate, usually roughly ~5 minutes behind.
-For example if I was to get a weather report for Sydney, I could see that the timestamp was behind what my local time was.
+**1. The Challenge:**
+When processing and retrieving datetime using the API call and converting to localized datetime, the time was usually roughly ~5 minutes behind.
+For example, if I was to get a weather report for Sydney, I could see that the timestamp was behind what my local time was.

-**2. The Impact:** I spent hours going over my code looking for bugs, refactoring things to try and get it to work and browsing forums as well as the OpenWeatherMap API docs - convinced it was an issue with my code!
+**2. The Impact:**
+I spent hours going over my code looking for bugs, refactoring things to try and get it to work and browsing forums and the OpenWeatherMap API docs - convinced it was an issue with my code!
+This issue undermined the legitimacy of the data I was providing to the user.

-**3. The Solution:** After finally discovering the issue wasn't with my code, but rather that the API only received weather updates every 5-10 minutes, I added information to my Readme page and terminal output so that the user would be made aware.
+**3. The Solution:**
+After finally discovering the issue wasn't with my code, but rather that the API only received weather updates every 5-10 minutes, I added information to my Readme page and terminal output so that the user would be made aware.

-**4. The Improvements:** The most vital part of this challenge I faced is that it all could have been avoided with the use of correct testing procedure.
-Using requests_mock and pytest, I could have designed a unit test and integration test to provide a fake json response from my API and test if my code was processing the received datetime information correctly.
+**4. The Improvements:**
+The most vital part of this is that it all could have been avoided with the use of correct testing procedure.
+Using requests_mock and pytest, I could have designed a unit and integration test to provide a fake json response from my API and test if my code was processing the received datetime information correctly.

 This would have isolated that the issue was coming from the API end rather than my code, expediting the trouble shooting process.
-The 'Integration Testing' example under the 'Standard Testing Procedure' provides an example of the appropriate test.
+The [Integration Testing](#2-integration-testing) example under [Standard Testing Process](#standard-testing-process) provides an example of the appropriate test.

-Further improvements to the code could be made by adding context to the time stamp - eg. "Weather Data last updated x minutes ago", using the DateTime module to compare the timestamp to the current time.
+Further improvements to the code could be made by adding context to the time stamp - eg. adding `Weather Data last updated x minutes ago` to the output, using the DateTime module to compare the timestamp to the current time.

-**5. The User Experience:** Initially, feedback was received that the time stamp wasn't accurate.
+**5. The User Experience:**
+Initially, feedback was received that the time stamp wasn't accurate.
 Test users mentioned that this gave them concerns for the reliability of the application, if that part wasn't accurate what else might not be accurate?
 After updating the Readme and terminal output explaining the time difference, the test users made no further mention.

-If the implementation of adding context to the timestamp as mentioned above was to go ahead, user feedback would be requested to see if it garnered a more positive response.
+If I was to implement adding context to the timestamp as mentioned above, user feedback would be requested to see if it garnered a more positive response.

-**6. Ethical Considerations:** Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]
+**6. Ethical Considerations:**
+Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]

 - **COE 1.06 - Avoid deception:** By initially not providing the context for the difference in the localized time received by the user and the actual time, I misled the user with the claim of "current" weather data and time.
 Such errors can have legal ramifications when delivering applications as a real service in the industry.
 - **EWP 2.10 - Transparency:** Initially, the information about the time difference was only available in the Readme, which lacked transparency.
 Alerting users in the terminal output addressed this issue.